 Causes of Dry Eye or Blepharitis

 Fat Deficiency: Most of us need extra DHA from cod liver oil or fish oil.
 (Here’s the difference).
 My clinic’s top-selling Rosita Cod Liver Oil has more DHA than EPA (that’s unusual) and naturally occurring Vitamins A and D. (Always take Vitamin K2 with Vitamin D. ALWAYS).
-Regular fish oil provides EPA/DHA (more EPA than DHA) but no Vitamin A. I prefer this high DHA fish oil with antioxidants if you aren’t on Rosita.
+Regular fish oil provides EPA/DHA (more EPA than DHA) but no Vitamin A. I prefer this high DHA fish oil if you aren’t on Rosita.

 Medical: Dry Eye can be a symptom of autoimmune disorders or thyroid issues.
 Many meds list dry eye as a side effect.
 Ask your doc to change to another.